jamiebrwr/The-Market/wp-content/plugins/nice-login-register-widget/readme.txt

 * Added the option to turn the Widget Border on or off, or to change its color.
 * Added shortcode capability, allowing the widget to placed within any page or post content.
 * Enabled SSL communication to improve security.

+= 1.2 =
+* Fixed multisite bug issues.
+* Fixed lost password bug issue.
+* jQuery Feature has been added to the administrator widget control.
+* Fixed bug when your blog is on "Anyone can register" unchecked and the "Don't have an account" link shows up.
+Now this link shows up properly.

+= 1.1.1 =
+* First version released.

 == Upgrade Notice ==